AdrianoW/IDS-test/README.md

 	so			1
 	who			2

-The first part of the coding challenge is to implement your own version of Word Count that counts all the words from the text files contained in a directory named `wc_input` and outputs the counts to a file named `wc_result.txt`, which is placed in a directory named `wc_output`.
+The first part of the coding challenge is to implement your own version of Word Count that counts all the words from the text files contained in a directory named `wc_input` and outputs the counts (in alphabetical order) to a file named `wc_result.txt`, which is placed in a directory named `wc_output`.

 Another common problem is the Running Median - which keeps track of the median for a stream of numbers, updating the median for each new number.
 The second part of the coding challenge is to implement a running median for the number of words per line of text.
 Consider each line in a text file as a new stream of words, and find the median number of words per line, up to that point (i.e. the median for that line and all the previous lines).
 For example, the first line of the passage